In retail, momentum is one of the best ways to generate your first key sales.

 Andrew Alexander, the owner of FindaBusinessIdea.com, put this strategy to work in his own business and has seen tremendous results.

-2. Be clear about your unique value prop
+2. Be clear about your Unique Value Proposition (UVP)

 One of the biggest challenges when it comes to getting your first sales is standing out in the marketplace.
 If your company is brand new, it can be difficult to win over shoppers, particularly if you’re selling something that people can buy elsewhere.